 Dr. Lusskin is a Fellow of the American Psychiatric Association, and sits on the President’s Advisory Board of Postpartum Support International (www.postpartum.net) as well as the Advisory Board of The Postpartum Resource Center of New York, Inc. (www.postpartumNY.org).

 After graduating from Williams College, where she was elected to Phi Beta Kappa, Dr. Lusskin received her medical degree from the New York University School of Medicine and completed her internship and residency in Psychiatry at NYU Medical Center and Bellevue Hospital.

-Dr. Lusskin has appeared on many local and national news programs including Good Morning America, The Today Show (with Brooke Shields), CNN, The O'Reilly Factor, Nightline, The Early Show, and The Infinite Mind and Sound Medicine on National Public Radio.
-She has also been featured in many magazine and internet articles on topics in women's mental health.
+Dr. Lusskin has appeared on many local and national news programs including The Today Show (with Brooke Shields), CNN, Nightline, The Early Show, and Good Morning America.
+She has also appeared on National Public Radio.
+She has been featured in the New York Times and the Wall Street Journal, as well as in many magazine and internet articles on women's mental health.